Bitter Gourd (Karela): Uses, Health Benefits, Side Effects

 10) Bitter Gourd (Karela) Benefits For Skin

-Vitamin C is an essential factor for beautifying the skin, keeping it wrinkle-free and premature aging.
-Bitter gourd (bitter melon) contains high amounts of vitamin C which help in the smoothening and elasticity of the skin.
+Vitamin C is an essential factor for beautifying the skin, keeping it wrinkle-free, and preventing premature aging.
+Bitter gourd (bitter melon) contains high amounts of vitamin C which helps in the smoothening and elasticity of the skin.

 This vegetable has excellent anti-inflammatory properties and can treat various skin conditions like rashes, eczema, psoriasis, sores, and wounds.
 The native tribes of Asia and Africa use a paste made from the bitter melon plant to apply topically on injuries and blisters.